 Are these classes credit or non-credit?

 Classes taken through SHRM are non-credit.
-For any classes taken from a college or university, the institution’s policy on credit will apply.
-Conversations are underway to develop a process where an apprentice would be able to matriculate and earn credits for coursework taken as part of the HR RAP.
+For any classes taken from a college or university the institution’s policy on credit will apply.
 It may also be possible to receive credit for knowledge the apprentice can demonstrate or by taking SHRM self-study courses, through a college’s prior learning assessment (PLA).

 How much will the education portion of the apprenticeship cost?

 For Core courses and As-Assigned courses taken through SHRM, there is no cost to the employer.
-Completing As-Assigned courses with another provider would be the cost of the course.
+Completing any courses with another provider would be the cost of the course.
 If the employer recommends taking the SHRM Certification Preparation class, the cost will be the current member pricing.
 The cost of attending any other institution is at their discretion.

 Research shows that mentorship is a key component of an apprentice’s success.
 The employer identifies an appropriate person(s) to mentor the apprentice during the apprenticeship as he or she performs each of the job responsibilities of an HR Specialist.
 The SHRM Foundation will recommend resources for the employer to utilize in developing mentor relationships that bring value to both the employer and the apprentice.